-Time Committed is a 4-byte unsigned integer indicating the number of seconds this Gate has been in the Committed state.
+Time Committed is a 4-byte unsigned integer indicating the number of seconds this Gate has been in either the Committed state or the Committed Recovery state.

 NOTE - This is intended to be identical to docsQosServiceFlowTimeActive from the QoS MIB [17].